 In some cases, the property manager, a tenant, or even contractors working on the property may have been the negligent party, and they could be held liable as well.
 We can help you determine which party is responsible and build the strongest possible case for you.

 Atlanta Premises Liability Lawyer Near Me 404-400-4000

-What if a child was injured?
-What if they were somewhere they shouldn’t be?
+What if a child was injured and was somewhere they shouldn’t have been?